ashleychontos/pySYD/docs/quickstart.rst

 Crashteroseismology: a crash course in asteroseismology
 #######################################################

-For purposes of this first example, we will assume that we do not know anything about the star or its properties so that the software runs from start to finish on its own.
+For purposes of this first example, we'll assume that we don't know anything about the star or its properties so that the software runs from start to finish on its own.
 In any normal circumstance, however, we can provide additional inputs like the center of the frequency range with the oscillations, or :term:`numax` ( :math:`\rm \nu_{max}`), that can bypass steps and save time.